Social login: Disadvantages of social login

 Utilizing social login through platforms such as Facebook may unintentionally render third-party websites useless within certain libraries, schools, or workplaces which block social networking services for productivity reasons.
-It can also cause difficulties in countries with active censorship regimes, such as China and its "Golden Shield Project," where the third party website may not be actively censored, but is effectively blocked if a user's social login is blocked.
+It can also cause difficulties in countries with active censorship regimes, such as China and its "Golden Shield Project", where the third party website may not be actively censored, but is effectively blocked if a user's social login is blocked.

 There are several other risks that come with using social login tools.
 These logins are also a new frontier for fraud and account abuse as attackers use sophisticated means to hack these authentication mechanisms.
 This can result in an unwanted increase in fraudulent account creations, or worse; attackers successfully stealing social media account credentials from legitimate users.
 One such way that social media accounts are exploited is when users are enticed to download malicious browser extensions that request read and write permissions on all websites.
-These users are not aware that later on, typically a week or so after being installed, the extensions will then download some background Javascript malware from its command and control site to run on the user's browser.
+These users are not aware that later on, typically a week or so after being installed, the extensions will then download some background JavaScript malware from its command and control site to run on the user's browser.
 From then on, these malware infected browsers can effectively be controlled remotely.
 These extensions will then wait until the user logs into a social media or another online account, and using those tokens or credentials will sign up for other online accounts without the rightful user's express permission.

-Aggregating social login

-Social login applications compatible with many social networking services are available to web developers using blogging platforms such as WordPress.
-Companies such as Gigya, Janrain, Oneall.com, Lanoba.com, and LoginRadius also provide single solution social login services for web developers.
-These companies can provide social login access to 20 or more social network sites.